Julampus/ACADEMIA/Barnard 2025-2026/FYW The Queer-Trans Self/Performative Acts and Gender Constitution.md

 	Remember, through *time*

 "My suggestion is that the body becomes its gender through a series of acts which are renewed, revised, and consolidated through"

+We can only come to understand the body, and our selves, within a social context By saying it, you also do it.
+Gendering other people is compulsory - we can hardly help it